iranzo/iranzo.github.io/content/presentations/2021-01-14-be-lazy-automate-gha-for-static-blogging/2021-01-14-be-lazy-automate-gha-for-static-blogging.en.md

 ## Why Actions?

 - Configured within yaml files in the repo
-- GH pre-creates a token that can be used to push new files, branches, etc
+- GitHub pre-creates a token that can be used to push new files, branches, etc
 - Without too much hassle, we've all the pieces!

 ---